Fun, Fun, Fun

 "Fun, Fun, Fun" is a song by the American rock band the Beach Boys from their 1964 album Shut Down Volume 2.
-Written by Brian Wilson and Mike Love, it was released as a single in February, backed with "Why Do Fools Fall in Love".
-"Fun, Fun, Fun" is one of the Beach Boys' many songs that defined the California myth.
+Written by Brian Wilson and Mike Love, it is one of their early songs that defined the idyllic pop aesthetic later dubbed the "California myth".
+It was released as a single in February, backed with "Why Do Fools Fall in Love", and reached number five in the U.S. charts.